See Computer Security.

 Virus protection is essential for HIPAA compliancy and data protection.
 Every computer in the office absolutely must run real-time antivirus protection.
 There are many good antivirus products available, and if your IT person is recommending one, we suggest following their recommendation.

-Antivirus Software and Firewalls: Many antivirus programs have their own software Firewall.
-We recommend you use the Windows Firewall (and turn off the antivirus software or "internet security").
+Antivirus Software and Firewalls: Many antivirus programs have their own software firewall.
+We recommend you use the Windows firewall and turn off the antivirus software or internet security.
 If you still want to use your own firewall, then you MUST Open Port 3306 which is used to access the MySQL database.
-This ONLY needs to be done on the server, NOT on each workstation.
+This only needs to be done on the server, not on each workstation.

 Each firewall has a different way of setting up which ports get blocked, but you should always be able to add ports to an exceptions list.
 Since Open Dental uses ports, software firewall setting will need to be adjusted.

-Secure vs Insecure Network: It is not secure to expose the MySQL service to the internet (World Wide Web).
+Secure vs Insecure Network: It is not secure to expose the MySQL service to the internet.
 MySQL is only as vulnerable as your local network security allows.
-If you must run Open Dental MySQL on an unsecured network (e.g. you are part of a larger campus network) you may be vulnerable to attacks from your own network.
+If you must run Open Dental MySQL on an unsecured network (e.g., you are part of a larger campus network) you may be vulnerable to attacks from your own network.
 This is similar to having a port open to the entire internet.
 You will need to isolate the MySQL server and connect using our Middle Tier service instead of exposing MySQL.
 After setting up the Middle Tier for your client machine access, block port 3306 using your Windows Firewall and then only allow access to port 3306 from localhost (127.0.0.1).

 Avast: Some users may experience Open Dental slowness when using Avast pro version 10.4.2233.
 You may need to disable Avast or use another version.